 Commenting on the debate on women's ordination and the Church Manual amendment that allows some licensed and commissioned ministers to perform marriages, Bath noted, "As the debate developed, it was not just a debate on women's ordination.
-The church really came to grips with what it means to be a world church."
+The church really came to grips all the signs needed for the program.